 Additional non-stormwater discharges from Caltrans’ facilities with a direct discharge to an ASBS are allowed only to the extent the relevant Regional Water Quality Control Board finds that the discharge does not alter natural ocean water quality in the ASBS.
 The Ocean Plan allows the SWRCB to grant exceptions to this prohibition, provided the exception will not compromise protection of ocean waters for beneficial uses and the public interest will be served.

 The Caltrans NPDES Permit contains requirements for the control of conditionally exempt discharges from Caltrans’ municipal separate storm sewer system (MS4).
-As identified in Attachment A of the Caltrans 2012 NPDES Permit, Caltrans discharges stormwater into ten ASBS.
+The 2012 Caltrans NPDES Permit identified representative monitoring locations where the Department has priority discharges to ASBS.
+Priority discharges are those that pose the greatest threat to water quality in the ASBS and which the State Water Board identifies to require monitoring and potential installation of structural or nonstructural controls.
+Caltrans discharges stormwater into ten ASBS.
 Note that only seven of the ten Caltrans ASBS contain priority discharge locations that represent sites having significant potential to impact the ASBS.
+Caltrans was not required to monitor in the other three ASBS because there are no priority discharges in those ASBS.

 All ten ASBS are listed below, and the seven with priority discharge locations are indicated with an asterisk: